 But Christian Baptism is first and foremost an immersion of someone into Jesus Christ and all He has done.

-It is Jesus Christ becoming our repentance substitute, our everyday substitute and the assurance that we live vicariously through Him.
+It is Jesus Christ becoming our repentance substitute, our everyday substitute.

 The power and effectiveness of Christian Baptism does not come from our repentance or our confession or our cognition or our comprehension of the sacrament but from the power of the Holy Spirit.